stolostron/rhacm-docs/README.md

 **External users only!** Use the [summary.md](https://github.com/open-cluster-management/rhacm-docs/blob/doc_prod/summary.md) file as the table of contents.
 The production `summary.md` file provides direct linking within the repository to the corresponding files.

-### Open an issue

-To submit feedback and change requests, see the [documentation issue template](https://github.com/open-cluster-management/rhacm-docs/issues/new/choose).
+Open an issue to submit feedback and change requests, see the [documentation issue template](https://github.com/open-cluster-management/rhacm-docs/issues/new/choose).

 As mentioned earlier, this documentation is still a work in progress.
 If you have suggestions for improvements, feel free to open a documentation issue in the GitHub repository.